haziq-exe/TikTokAutoUploader/Documentation.md

 - All in all, runtime won't exceed one minute in most cases.

-- **NOTE:** When running for the FIRST TIME ONLY, it may take an extra 20 - 30 seconds at the beginning for the code to start running as libraries are being built
+- **NOTE:** When running for the FIRST TIME ONLY, it may take an extra 20 - 30 seconds at the beginning for the code to start running as JS libraries are being built

 ## Example Usage